maxjo020418/BAScraper/README.md

 Also, please ask the PullPush.io owner before making large amounts or request and also respect cool-down times.
 It stresses the server and can cause inconvenience for everyone.

+> ⚠️ **As of Feb.
+2024, PullPush API implemented ratelimiting!**<br>
+> soft limit will occur after 15 req/min and hard limit after 30 req/min.
+There's also a long-term (hard) limit of 1000 req/hr.<br><br>
+> **Recommended request pacing:**
+> - to prevent soft-limit: 4 sec sleep per request
+> - to prevent hard-limit: 2 sec sleep per request
+> - for 1000+ requests: 3.6 ~ 4 sec sleep per request
+>
+> rate limiting will automatically pace your reqeust's response time to meet the following hard limits.
+Hence making the `pace_mode` parameter kinda useless (it was made before proper API sice pacing was made).
+Following the pacing time above is recommended.

 ## basic usage & requirements
 you can install the package via pip